-A self-driving SHERP?
+A self-driving ATV?
 WFP and the German Aerospace Center will make it happen

 By Jonathan Simms